 Kafka transfers data via a platform-independent protocol.
 Its problems are language and application variations, the handling and communication of cloud-based components, the volume and variety of data types, and the Kafka solution variations between servers and data centres.
 Things to watch for include timely delivery of data, overall application performance, knowing when to scale up, connectivity issues, and ensuring that data is not lost.

 Note the various types of components in planning a Kafka monitoring approach, including:

 - Producers and consumers (also known as publishers and subscribers)

 - Message size and data types

-- Data transfer brokers and servers
+- Data transfer brokers and servers.

-- Different platforms and its programming language
+- Different platforms and their programming language

 - Network Architecture